-The Tolerantia Awards will be presented this year for the 15th time and under the special conditions of the on-going Corona pandemic.
+The TOLERANTIA AWARDS will be presented this year for the 16th time and under the special conditions of the on-going Corona pandemic.
 For this reason, the presentation of this year‘s awards cannot take place as part of an awards ceremony, which was due to take place in Warsaw in October.
-This year, the prizes will be presented locally in small groups consisting of partner organisations and the award winners.
+This year, the prizes will be presented online during a ceremony streamed on 15 th of October, at 18:00 hours (CET).

 The awarding organisations are members of the European Alliance Against Homophobia (Berlin Alliance), which was founded by organisations from Germany, France and Poland in Berlin in 2005.
-The Rainbow Project from Northern Ireland joined the alliance in 2014 and Pink Cross from Switzerland became a member in 2016.
+The Rainbow Project from Northern Ireland joined the alliance in 2014.
 The organisations work together to combat discrimination and prejudice-motivated violence, advise and support victims of homophobic and trans*phobic violence, and promote social enlightenment and basic democratic values in their own countries and in Europe.
 The basis of the alliance is the ‘Tolerancja Declaration’, which has been signed by all members.

 Here, we introduce all laureates:

 Photo: Elise Goldfarb and Julia Layani